michaelogg/DoorOpener/README.md

 ## Components
-* `Raspberry Pi` : Main controller that connects to Vera and all other components via USB.
+* `Raspberry Pi 3 Model B` : Main controller that connects to Vera and all other components via USB.
 * `RFID Reader` x2 : Device used to read RFID tags
 * `Door Strike Relay` : Remote switch used to open or close the door latch.
 (Contained in relay box)
 * `Door Open Relay` : Same device as the strike relay but used to turn the door lock on or off.
 (Contained in relay box)
-* `Vera` : Z-Wave hub that connects the contact closures and switches.
+* `Vera Mi Casa Verde` : Z-Wave hub that connects the contact closures and switches.
 * `Z-Wave Compatible Contact Closure` : a relay that allows the door to be opened and close via Z-wave.
 * `Push Plates` x4 : In this project, four pushplates are used as switches to actuate the door open relay.
 One is installed at an average height and the other is installed at foot level height both inside and outside the house.